alarmfox/enclave-benchmark/README.md

 └── private_key.pem
 ```

-## Workload file
+## Workload File
-The application takes a `toml` file as input and performs sequentials benchmark.
+The application takes a `toml` file as input and performs sequential benchmarks.

 Example files are stored in the `examples` directory.
-Below `examples/full.toml`:
+Below is `examples/full.toml`:

 ```toml
 [globals]